klingonaston/klingonaston/README.md

 ### 🧑‍💼 About Me

 I'm a full-stack software developer with a strong focus on backend development.
+With years of experience working across a variety of technologies and cloud platforms, I enjoy architecting scalable, secure, and maintainable systems.

+As a builder and former backend developer at Goji Labs, I’ve led technical solutions that solve real-world problems.
+I value clarity, innovation, and efficiency — and I’m always looking for ways to turn ideas into impact.

-With years of experience working across a variety of technologies and cloud platforms, I enjoy building scalable, secure, and maintainable systems.
-Outside of coding, I'm a proud father of two and constantly driven to improve as both a developer and a lifelong learner.
+Outside of coding, I'm a proud father of two and constantly driven to improve — both as a developer and a lifelong learner.
+Whether it’s refining systems or starting something from scratch, I believe in building with purpose.

 ---